ltfschoen/jekyll-now/_posts/2016-11-25-Building-Apps-React-Redux-ES6.md

 ### Organising Components
 * Separate folders for Container/Presentation or by Feature

-### Container Component vs Presentation Component
+### Container Component vs Presentation Component (two types of React Components)

 * Container (Parent/Smart/Stateful/Controller View) (back-end of the front-end)
+    * Container Components are easily generated by react-redux Library
+    * Container Components use React Store.subscribe to read part of Redux State tree and supply Props to Child Components (when generated with react-redux Library additional performance optimisations are included)
     * Behaviour
     * Marshalling Data and passing to Child Components
     * Actions passed to Child Components
     * Stateful (manage State)
     * Created using Redux connect
+    * Subscribe to Redux State
-    * Redux-aware to Dispatch Actions to Store (and connecting to it with connect)
+    * Dispatch Redux Actions to Store (and connecting to it with connect)
+    * Aware of Redux
     * No Markup
     * Note: May have multiple Container Component levels

 * Presentational (Child/Dumb/Stateless/View)
     * Dumb (no logic)
-    * Receive Data and functions via Props to display UI
+    * Receive and read Data and Actions functions via Props to display UI using render function that defines markup
+    * Fire Actions by invoking callbacks passed down to them via Props (so not tied to specific Behaviour)
-    * Stateless
+    * Stateless functional components (written by hand)
-    * No dependency on Redux, Actions, or Stores (easier to reuse)
+    * No dependency/awareness of Redux, Actions, or Stores (easier to reuse)
     * Not specify how Data loaded or mutated
     * Markup